ashel65/LyricsGPT/README.md

-# FreestyleRapGenerator
+# LyricsGPT
-An AI model that generates freestyle rap lyrics based on a given context or topic through fine-tuning GPT-2 and scraping lyrics from Genius.
-Trains on the Palmetto Cluster.
+An AI model (GPT-2) that generates freestyle song lyrics based on a given context or topic.
+It is fine-tuned on lyrics data retrieved from the Genius API using Clemson's Palmetto Cluster.